 It was a while ago since these words where put together.
 However, the embedded meaning of another development with its implication for action is still very relevant considering contemporary challenges; the urgent need for transforming societies to sustainable places, mobilizing people, communities and organizations, protecting the rights of nature and people, moving away from war, violence and corruption to peace, trust, respect for human rights and rule of law, managing climate change, migration, technological development, international relations etc.

-ADEP is not putting a blind eye to the need of thinking about development in relation to contemporary challenges and contexts, but nevertheless give support to the basic analysis that Nerfin and others provided, i.e that everyone has the right to development, that ecological sustainability is necessary, that the local level is important since this is the level where the vast majority of the worlds people live their lives and where peace, human rights and sustainability need to be implemented.
-Empowerment of people where they live, and participation in decision-making are of outmost importance if sustainability in its full meaning will be achieved.
-It is also important, and necessary, that national and international policies supports local development and not the other way around; making the marginalization, opression and exploitation of local communities and people possible.
+ADEP is not putting a blind eye to the need for thinking about development in relation to contemporary challenges and contexts, but nevertheless give support to the basic analysis that Nerfin and others provided, i.e that everyone has the right to development, that ecological sustainability is necessary, that the local level is important since this is the level where the vast majority of the worlds people live their lives and where peace, human rights and sustainability need to be implemented.
+Empowerment of people where they live, and participation in decision-making are of outmost importance if sustainability in its full meaning is to be achieved.
+It is also important, and necessary, that national and international policies supports local development, to avoid marginalization, opression and exploitation of local communities and people.